traderres/webClass/learnSpringBoot/lessons/lesson_plan.md

 1. Create a REST endpoint that returns a file

 1. Create a REST endpoint that returns CSV values

-1. Working with REST endpoint parameters
-   1. How to handle optional parameters
-   1. How to handle date fields

 1. Handling Java Exceptions
    1. What happens when controller method throws an exception?